dmidem/hashes/README.md

-# Rust Cryptographic Hash Functions
+# Rust Implementation of Cryptographic Hash Function Algorithms

 This is a Rust implementation of various cryptographic hash functions.
 The following algorithms are currently supported: